Sharing care of your children as restrictions change: when you are divorced or separated

 Things that families have told us have helped are grandparents reading stories to their grandchildren by video and aunties joining their family by phone at stressful times, like teatime or bedtime.

-If you are not a key worker and are struggling to look after your children at home, talk to Parentline for support.
+If you are struggling to look after your children at home, talk to Children 1st Parentline for support.

 Help with shopping and other support

 The First Minister has made it clear that if families need to take their children to get essential shopping to keep them safe, they can.
 Across the country local communities are coming together to offer support - getting help with shopping, or other errands may ease the pressure on you.
 Reach out for safe ways of getting support, wherever you can.

 The most important thing right now is that your children feel loved, calm and safe.
 Nobody expects you to keep a perfect home and be the employee of the month.
 Don’t try and keep up with what everybody else is doing, do what works for you and your family.

 Remember Children 1st Parentline can provide practical and emotional support to help you cope through coronavirus as a single parent.